 Step 2: Configure Experiment Scorecard in Statsig Console

+Once the experiment is pushed out to end users, you will need to edit the scorecard to your experiment within the console.
+Navigate to the console, click on the Experiments tab, and go into the experiment you just created.
 In the Setup tab, you can fill out the scorecard for the experiment Hypothesis, and any primary metrics you are interested in watching.
 While Statsig will show you experiment results for all your metrics, these key metrics represent your hypothesis for the experiment.
 Establishing a hypothesis upfront ensures that the experiment serves to improve your understanding of users rather than simply serving data points to bolster the case for shipping or not shipping your experiment.
+In the Allocation and Targeting section, for an AA test, we recommend to allocate 100% of users to the experiment while targeting everyone.
+Then, make sure to save and push your experiment.
+Your test is now set up to start measuring metrics associated with the A/A Test!Step 3: Review A/A test results

-his will break down your logged exposures (as well as the distribution of the logged exposures).
+Within 24 hours of starting your experiment, you’ll see the cumulative exposures in the Pulse Results tab of your experiment. his will break down your logged exposures (as well as the distribution of the logged exposures).
 If something looks off, check the Diagnostics tab for more granular, day-by-day exposure breakdowns at both the Checks and User level.
+In the Scorecard panel, you can see the full picture of how all your tagged metrics are performing.

 - Exposures- make sure you’re seeing exposures flowing through as expected from your product.
 If you’re not seeing exposures, use the Diagnostics tab and the Exposure Stream to debug